cyberspacecpa/gcdproject/README.md

 This README File explains the inter-workings of the R-Script "run_anaylsis.R" written in
 fulfillment of the Getting and Cleaning Data Course Project Requirements outlined below.
-Please note that all the listed requirements were fulfilled but not necessary in the specific
+Please note that all the listed requirements are fulfilled but not necessary in the specific
 order indicated.
 Therefore the completion of each requirement **(Req)** is highlighted within the code.

      1. Merges the training and test data sets to create one data set